Real time 3D coherent X-ray diffraction imaging

 Finally, we compare the computational performance of CPRA and CSWA on CPU and GPU computing architectures.
-We first consider the computational performance for reconstructing the object in Fig.\ref{fig:4}.
-The computations were performed on a desktop equipped with a 16-core 4.9 GHz AMD R9-5950X CPU and NVIDIA RTX 3080Ti GPU.
-The system had 128 GB DDR4 memory, and the GPU had 12 GB GDDR6X memory.
+We first consider the computational performance for reconstructing the object in Fig.\ref{fig:3}.
+The computations were performed on a desktop with a 16-core 4.9 GHz AMD R9-5950X CPU and NVIDIA RTX 3080Ti GPU.
 The shown CPU results were obtained on a single core.
-The multi-core CPU parallelization efficiency is above 90\% for up to 8 cores on this CPU, so multi-core performance can be assessed based on the presented single-core results.
+The multi-core CPU parallelization efficiency is above 90\%.
 The results are shown for $N=160,256,512,1024$ with corresponding $N_p=90,144,288,576$.
 For CSWA the number of iterations $N_i^{CSWA}$ was fixed at 1000, which is required for good reconstruction, and for CPRA, we set $N_e=1$, $N_{ei}=2$, which, according to the results in Fig.~\ref{fig:3}, gives a similar reconstruction quality.
 For both CSWA and CPRA, we set $N_r=100$.
-For large $N$, CSWA can take too much time, hence we run CSWA for only one random initial guess and then multiply this result by $N_r$.
+For large $N$, CSWA can take too much time, hence we run CSWA for only one random initial guess and then multiply this result by $N_r$ for performance comparisons.

-Fig.~\ref{fig:6}(A) presents the computational time for CPU and GPU computations using CPRA and CSWA, and Fig.\ref{fig:6}(B) shows the acceleration ratio of time consumption using CPRA versus CSWA on CPU and GPU.
+Fig.~\ref{fig:6}(a) presents the computational time for CPU and GPU computations using CPRA and CSWA, and Fig.\ref{fig:6}(b) shows the acceleration ratio of time consumption using CPRA versus CSWA on CPU and GPU.
 It is evident that CPRA is much faster for any $N$.
 The CPRA speed-up is in the range of 100-300 times on GPU and 30-120 times on CPU.
-The acceleration ratio increases with the problem size, which is related to better parallelization and hardware utilization.
-As an example, reconstructing a case with $N=1024$ takes 670 sec,which means that such a reconstruction can be performed in real-time during experiment.
+The acceleration ratio increases with the problem size due better hardware utilization.
+As an example, reconstructing a case with $N=1024$ takes 670 sec, which allows CPRA to be used for real-time reconstruction during experiment.

 We also compared the computational performance of CPRA for reconstructing the SA cell of Fig.~\ref{fig:5}.
 This case only required 100 initial guesses and 39 iterations for each 2D intensity map on average.
 CPRA took less than 20 sec on Nvidia RTX 3080 Ti, which is consistent with a real time reconstruction.
 CPRA was around 300 times faster than the conventional method when comparing on the same computing (CPU or GPU) architecture.